fschmid56/malach25/README.md

 After several epochs of training and validation you should be able to find the logged metrics on your W&B account.

 Don't expect any meaningful results, the only thing that proofs your setup to work is the decreasing training loss.

-## How to proceed?

-* Start with this codebase and modify it according to your needs (the task you have chosen)
-* We recommend using [PyCharm](https://www.jetbrains.com/de-de/pycharm/) for programming
-* Download the dataset corresponding to your task (pay attention to the recommended train-test splits)
-* Try to reproduce the baseline system